Writing by Jai'Nya Chinn and Kayla Alexander

-Our communities today are divided by cultural, racial and economic factors.
+Our communities today are divided by racial, cultural and economic factors.
 In a local survey, young people expressed a desire to be connected to their communities while acknowledging that this is often not the case.
-This disconnect sows the seeds of intolerance and harms development of key social and emotional skills, including being able to communicate, learn and celebrate with others.
-For young people to thrive, they need safe, inclusive spaces to come together and connect.
+Systemic inequities permeate all sectors of our city, perpetuating segregation, generational marginalization and vast disparities in wellbeing from neighborhood to neighborhood.
+For young people—and our communities— to thrive, they need safe, inclusive spaces to come together and connect.

 Barriers to Learning

 We all face challenges in our daily lives when stressful environmental factors build up and go unaddressed.
-(Think: It's difficult to read a book in a tornado.)
-For young people in school, any number of adverse childhood experiences (ACEs) can make it difficult to learn and succeed.
+For school-age young people, any number of adverse childhood experiences (ACEs) can make it difficult to learn and succeed.
 A recent survey revealed nearly 85% of youth thought they would graduate from high school; yet 1 in 5 students surveyed did not graduate in 4 years.

 Lack of Access to Opportunity

 Without access, there can never be equity.
-More than two-thirds of the achievement gap between lower- and higher-income students is due to lack of access to learning opportunities over the summer.
-Young people need access where they are (not only in the summer, but year-round) to collaborations across arts communities, schools and research in order to create a conduit for providing life-changing opportunities.
+More than two-thirds of the mis-termed "achievement gap" between lower- and higher-income students is due to lack of access to learning opportunities over the summer.
+To begin to level out this opportunity gap, young people need access not only in the summer, but year-round, to learning and enrichment opportunities that serve as a conduit for self-determination.